MarekJCK/Blank-projectSetup/README.md

 # Project Setup
 This is a basic project structure for any kind of application using Gulp build system.

+### A. Create a folder on your desktop or wherever you like in your device.

-## A. Go to github.com and create new repository.
+### B. Go to github.com and create new repository with the same name you just created.
     Create a new repository on command line:

         echo "# Repository-name" >> README.md